 The Dental Hygiene Admissions Committee may suggest additions or modifications to the prerequisites when additional courses are necessary to qualify or improve an applicant's status or preparation for the dental hygiene program.
 Admission requirements are subject to change without prior notice.
 Competitive admissions criteria are utilized when evaluating applications for admission.
 A typical or traditional waiting list system is not used for admissions into the UCDH Dental Hygiene Degree Program.
+Copyright 2025 ©.
+The Utah College of Dental Hygiene, a division of Careers Unlimited L.L.C.

 UCDH provides equal opportunity with respect to both education and employment, and does not discriminate on the basis of race, color, religion, age, ancestry or national origin, gender, sexual orientation, physical or mental disability, marital status, or veteran status.